qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Next Steps

 Once you've got a Kubernetes cluster deployed on a platform of your choosing, you can begin setting up Qdrant Hybrid Cloud.
-Head over to our Qdrant Hybrid Cloud [setup guide](/documentation/hybrid-cloud/hybrid-cloud-setup/) for instructions.
+Head to our Qdrant Hybrid Cloud [setup guide](/documentation/hybrid-cloud/hybrid-cloud-setup/) for instructions.